vmiklos/vmiklos.github.com/2024/sw-anyinput-lok.md

 sometimes improves interactivity a lot.

-This work is primarily for [Collabora Online](https://www.collaboraonline.com/), but the feature is useful for any LOK client.
+This work is primarily for [Collabora Online](https://www.collaboraonline.com/), but the feature is useful for any LOK clients.

 ## Motivation